Achievable logoAchievable logo

 (spoiler)

-The long put has the highest strike price, making it the dominant leg.
+The long put has the higher strike price, so it’s the dominant leg.
 The names associated with this strategy are:

 • Long put spread